less/less-docs/content/features-overview.md

 title: Features Overview
 ---

-> As an extension to CSS, Less is not only backwards compatible with CSS, but the extra features it adds use existing CSS syntax.
-This makes learning Less a breeze, and if in doubt, lets you fall back to vanilla CSS.
+> LESS (which stands for Leaner Style Sheets) is a backwards-compatible language extension for CSS.
+The Less.js JavaScript library converts your LESS styles to CSS styles, and runs in Node.js or the browser.

+Because LESS looks just like CSS, learning it is a breeze.
+LESS only makes a few additions to the CSS language, which is one of the reasons it's the most popular CSS pre-processing language in the world.

+What does LESS add?
+Here's a quick overview.

 ### Variables